-- The actual k value can be specified in Makefile and/or run.tcl.
+- The actual k value can be specified in Makefile for software testing or in run.tcl for synthesis.
 Similar to the CORDIC assignment, you can run simulation and synthesis in batch with run.tcl.
 This script will also automatically collect important stats (i.e., accuracy, performance, and resource usage) from the Vivado HLS reports and generate a knn_result.csv file under the result folder. - In this assignment, you will use a fixed 10ns clock period targeting a specific Xilinx Zynq FPGA device.
 Clock period and target device have been specified in the run Tcl script.